Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 REST = Representational State Transfer: [How to design a REST API], [RESTful API design refcard] cf. also OData ISO/IEC approved, OASIS standard, defining a set of best practices for building and consuming RESTful APIs or the [{json:api}](http://jsonapi.org) spec, which has a [very detailed description of how to return errors](http://jsonapi.org/format/#errors)

+[DistributedSystemsAndTheEndOfTheAPI] :
+1. the notion of the networked application API is an unsalvageable anachronism that fails to account for the necessary complexities of distributed systems.
+2. there exist a set of formalisms that do account for these complexities, but which are effectively absent from modern programming practice.

 ![](http://martinfowler.com/articles/images/richardsonMaturityModel/overview.png)